BRC Certification Explained for Canadian Businesses

 How does BRC certification compare to other food safety standards?

-Other standards, such as ISO 22000, SQF, and FSSC 22000, also offer strong food safety frameworks.
+Standards like ISO 22000, SQF, and FSSC 22000 also offer solid frameworks.

-However, BRC Global Standards is one of the most widely accepted by retailers and foodservice companies worldwide.
+• BRC Global Standards is one of the most widely accepted

 What are the BRC certification costs and timeline?

-Costs depend on factors like:
+Costs depend on factors such as:

 • The BRC standard used